ho-nl/docker-development-box/README.md

 ## Goals

-- It should be possible for a frontend developer without any backend skillsto set up a development environment.
+- It should be possible for a frontend developer without any backend skills to easily set up a development environment.
 - It should be possible for a backend developer to add or upgrade services.
 - It should be possible for a backend developer to propagate the changes to the rest of the team with version control.